-As part of the K2climb2016, Jake is proud to be raising money for his favourite charity, Walking With The Wounded (WWTW).
+As part of his 2018 expedition, Jake is proud to be raising money for his favourite charity, Walking With The Wounded (WWTW).
 He says: “I am immensely proud to raise money to help their ongoing support to Armed Service People who are transitioning back into civilian life.
 As a serving Army Reservist with friends throughout the Armed Forces – some of whom have had life changing injuries as a result of their service, I am acutely aware of the challenge for those leaving the bubble of the Forces and looking to get on with the rest of their lives.”

 Ed Parker, CEO and Co-Founder, Walking With The Wounded: “What Jake is embarking on embodies the spirit and determination which is exemplified by the men and women we support.
 With Jake’s military background, he has first hand experience of those who we work with and we are delighted that he has chosen to use his K2 expedition to raise much needed funds for and awareness of WWTW.”

 “Jake has been inspired to support us having seen the necessary work which we do – supporting the most vulnerable ex-servicemen and women who have found the transition out of the military challenging, through support with employment, mental health well being and social integration.
 We wish Jake the best of luck and we will be following him every step of the way up, and down.”

 Previous expeditions run by WWTW (North Pole 2011, Everest attempt 2012, South Pole 2013, Walking Britain 2015) have been incredible and inspirational examples of the tenacity and determination of wounded service men and women.

 WWTW is a charity established to support the employment our wounded, injured and sick servicemen and women, those vulnerable veterans disadvantaged by their service to achieve independence through employment.